Why We Replace Calipers With Your Brake Service

 Les Schwab Tip: Learn more about brake types in our Complete Guide to Disc Brakes and Drum Brakes.

-Sure, a new set of brake pads give you a quick fix to worn breaks.
+Sure, a new set of brake pads give you a quick fix to worn brakes.
 But, we’ve learned over the last 30+ years and thousands of brake repairs that replacing just the pads often leads to other braking issues, such as brake pedal pulsations, brake squeaking or squealing, or worn rubber seals.
 All of this can cause uneven or faster wear of your brake pads over time.

 Built-up grime on your caliper pistons and slides, which become more exposed as your brake pads are wearing thin, can cause caliper malfunction if not addressed when pads are replaced.
 This short video demonstrates what happens when only the brake pads are replaced and the caliper pistons are forced back into the bore.